Jikrebello/GameLore/Lore/Human Races/The Orthodox Cultures/The Sancta Confoederatio/Local Powers/The Borderlands/The Marches/Duchy of Grenzmark/The Debtor's Corp/The Debtor's Corp Overview.md

 ### Overview of the Debtor's Corp

-The **Debtor's Corp** is an elite mercenary group operating under the guise of an independent military contractor, yet it is secretly funded and directed by the **Fraternitas Argentarius**, the primary banking institution within Festungshalt.
+The **Debtor's Corp** is an elite mercenary group operating under the guise of an independent military contractor, yet it is secretly funded and directed by the **Fraternitas Argentarius**, the primary banking institution within The Sancta Confoederatio, and by extension, Festungshalt.
 This arrangement allows the Fraternitas to exert influence and maintain a degree of control over the city's and duchy's more covert operations without direct involvement.

 #### Composition and Recruitment